 Multifunctional battery management systems require comprehensive BMS software development.
-For example, a control unit uses software to control BMS components’ interaction and coordination.
+Thus, a control unit uses software to manage BMS components’ interaction and coordination.
 A measurement unit needs software to collect and transmit battery data.
-For a high-end BMS, you can implement automated testing software.
+For a high-end BMS, it is advisable to implement automated testing software.

 Voltage, current, and temperature belong to the physical parameters that a BMS can measure directly.
 Yet, a BMS with extended functionality may require estimations of the battery states that depend on many factors.
 Such states rely on physical quantities, chemistry, and the operating conditions of the battery.
 They include:

-These characteristics can be crucial for some systems, but there is no explicit way to measure them.
-Alternatively, you can estimate them.
-The accuracy of the state estimation is essential for system reliability.
+These characteristics can be critical for some systems, but the problem is the lack of a single approach to their measurement.
+You need to choose an appropriate method since the accuracy of the state estimation is essential for system reliability.